-You’ll especially love Millionaire salad, featuring the same combination of fruit and nuts, plus mini marshmallow and sweetened coconut flakes.
+You’ll especially love Millionaire Salad, featuring the same combination of fruit and nuts, plus mini marshmallows and sweetened coconut flakes.

-- Add extra powdered sugar.
-Because the cake mix isn’t very sweet, this recipe needs more sugar than those that include instant pudding.
+- Powdered Sugar – Because the cake mix isn’t very sweet, this recipe needs more sugar than those that include instant pudding.

-Line the inside of a clear serving bowl with canned pineapple rings, then place a maraschino cherry in the center of each ring.
+Add a little extra pizzaz to this dish by lining the inside of a clear serving bowl with canned pineapple rings.
+Then, place a maraschino cherry in the center of each ring.

-Nestle a smaller clear bowl into the larger one to hold the fruit in place, then transfer the cheesecake salad to the middle.
+- After adding the fruit, nestle a smaller clear bowl into the larger one to hold the fruit in place.
+Then, fill with the creamy mixture.